 Creating a butt joint is the most basic method there is for connecting two pieces of wood.
 While it is not as strong as other methods, such as dovetails, finger joinery, or lap joints, the butt joint is still very useful in some situations.
-Because it does not have the kind of finished look of other woodworking joints, butt joints are more often used in more utilitarian projects, such as outdoor furniture or casual pieces made from softwoods.
+Since it does not have the kind of finished look of other woodworking joints, butt joints are more often used in more utilitarian projects, such as outdoor furniture or casual pieces made from softwoods.
 To make your butt joints as strong as possible, use proper technique, as described below.

-Square, Smooth Cuts are Key
+Square, Smooth Cuts Are Key

 The key to a quality butt joint is to make certain that the ends of the two boards are cut as square as possible, using a saw blade that gives the smoothest possible cut.
 This is easiest using a miter saw with a fine-tooth woodworking blade, although quality results can be obtained by using a circular saw and a layout square or other straightedge guide, provided that saw bevel angle can be set very precisely at 0 degrees.

 Glue Provides the Strength

-First, when glue is applied to the end grain of a board, it tends to soak into the stock far more than glue applied to the face of the board.
+First, when the glue is applied to the end grain of a board, it tends to soak into the stock far more than glue applied to the face of the board.
 The end grain is the most porous part of the wood, so you may need to apply a bit more glue than normal.
-And polyurethane glues tend to expand slightly as they set up, which can leave you with hardened glue to clean up after you are finished.
+Polyurethane glues tend to expand slightly as they set up, which can leave you with hardened glue to clean up after you are finished.

 If using hardwood for your project, be certain to drill pilot holes before driving the screws or nails.
 Hardwoods can often split when driving fasteners near the ends of the boards, unless you first drill pilot holes.
 The pilot holes should be just slightly smaller in diameter than the thickness of your fasteners.
 If the holes are too large, the fasteners will lose their holding power and your joint will be weak.

-Holding pieces of wood stock in place while the glue sets up and the nails or screws are driven is critical, so plan on using clamps of some kind to tightly hold your pieces together as you join them.
+Holding pieces of the wood stock in place while the glue sets up and the nails or screws are driven is critical, so plan on using clamps of some kind to tightly hold your pieces together as you join them.